algorithmiaio/build-wait-action/README.md

-# build-wait-action
+# build-wait github action
-Waits for an Algorithm build process to finish, returns the build result
+Waits for an www.algorithmia.com Algorithm build process to finish, returns the build result